Multi-Agent Reinforcement Learning for Distributed Joint Communication and Computing Resource Allocation over Cell-Free Massive MIMO-enabled Mobile Edge Computing Network: Related Work

 Recently, there are few works on the cell-free massive MIMO-based MEC systems.
-In a MEC system with both CPU and APs equipped with computing servers, several performance analyses are presented in [33], while considering coverage radius of the APs and probabilities of offloading to the servers.
-From a massive access perspective, the issues of active user detection and channel estimations are discussed for a cell-free massive MIMO-based computing framework in [34].
-In contrast to our work, both [33] and [34] do not deal with the JCCRA problem.
+In a MEC system with both CPU and APs equipped with computing servers, several performance analyses are presented in [32], while considering coverage radius of the APs and probabilities of offloading to the servers.
+From a massive access perspective, the issues of active user detection and channel estimations are discussed for a cell-free massive MIMO-based computing framework in [33].
+In contrast to our work, both [34] and [35] do not deal with the JCCRA problem.
+A centralized resource allocation scheme based on an iterative conventional optimization algorithm is proposed in [34].
+In a dynamic MEC system, where optimal solutions are recalculated frequently, the algorithm may become computationally expensive.
+From the perspective of improving energy efficiency, [35] highlights the potential of integrating reconfigurable intelligent surface (RIS)-aided cell-free massive MIMO system with wireless energy transfer (WET) to extend the life-span of devices with limited battery power.
+Meanwhile, [36] explores the optimization of transmit power for access points (APs), and temporary deactivation of a subset of APs in cell-free network to maximize energy efficiency, while meeting users’ spectral efficiency requirements.